 Even as a sophomore, Leal established himself as a game wrecker.
 He earned All-District honors as a sophomore before elevating his game to second-team All-State level as a junior.
 The feat is impressive in any state, but Leal grew up in San Antonio in the heartland of high school football.
 It wasn’t simply the case of being the best of a bad bunch.
 Leal was a legitimate high school standout.

 As a result, he earned a five-star rating from 247 Sports.
 Although openly admitting he preferred to be considered a defensive end, Leal was the second-best defensive tackle in the 2019 recruiting class.
 Furthermore, 247 Sports ranked him as the second-best player in Texas, the 16th-best player in the nation, and a top-400 player of all time.

 Unsurprisingly, Leal attracted attention from college programs across the nation

 Yet, the Texas native only had eyes for home.
 Although he visited Alabama, his only other visits were to Texas and Texas A&M. Before his senior season, Leal announced that his recruiting journey found its final destination: College Station.

-As the adage goes, if you can’t beat them, join them.
-However, before Leal did, there was the small matter of his senior high school campaign.
+However, before Leal headed to Texas A&M, there was the small matter of his senior high school campaign.
 Leal registered 83 tackles, 16 tackles for loss, 13 quarterback hits, 6 sacks, and 4 forced fumbles in what would prove to be his most dominant season to date.
 Moreover, he flashed his disruptive ability with 6 pass breakups and a blocked punt.